-The United States Forest Service (USFS) is planning a large project of logging, spraying, and road work over the next 40 years through the year 2063.
-Treatments would occur on 9,800 acres (15.3 square miles) across 256 stands in the Jellico Mountain area of Daniel Boone National Forest in southern Kentucky.
+The United States Forest Service (USFS) is planning a large project of logging, spraying, and road work over the next 40 years through the year 2064.
+Treatments would occur on 9,800 9,537 acres (15.3 14.9 square miles) across 256 252 stands in the Jellico Mountains of the Daniel Boone National Forest in southern Kentucky.

 JMLOGGING.com is not a logging company!